reefland/motd/README.md

 ![NVME Shows Temp Status](nvme_status_untested.png)

 * If you see `untested` (or `PASSED`) that indicates no previous test results could be parsed from log files.
 Review `/etc/smartd.conf` file to see if its part of the testing schedule.
-* If the script is unable to located any previous test results then it will return whatever the current status from `smartctl` value of `SMART overall-health self-assessment test result:` is such as `PASSED`:
+* If the script is unable to located any previous test results then it will return whatever the current status from `smartctl` value of `SMART overall-health self-assessment test result:` is such as `PASSED`.

 ![NVMe Test Status](nvme_status_passed.png)

 The HDDTemp utility allows devices to report in Celsius or Fahrenheit.
-If the script had to pull a temperature from `smartctl` and that value was Celsius and you want it converted to Fahrenheit then set this variable to `/bin/true` (set to `/bin/false` for Celsius).
+If the script had to pull a temperature from `smartctl` and that value was Celsius, you can convert that to Fahrenheit by setting variable `convert_c_to_f` to `/bin/true` (set to `/bin/false` for Celsius).

 ```bash
 # hddtemp can already report F or C temperatures for SATA devices.
 If this script